 These are the BEST Places to Visit in Stockholm!

-One of the nicer places in Stockholm to sightsee
+#1 – Gamla Stan – One of the nicer places in Stockholm to sightsee

-You could easily spend your whole break in Stockholm without leaving this area, as it’s full of historic attractions, great restaurants and bars, and some of the city’s top nightlife.
+You could easily spend your whole break in Stockholm without leaving this area, as it’s full of Swedish history, historic attractions, great restaurants and bars, and some of the city’s top nightlife.

 What to do there: There’s plenty to keep even the shortest attention spans indulged in Gamla Stan!
 Get lost along the narrow and winding streets (the narrowest alley is just 90cm wide) and admire the colourful buildings that line them.

-Awesome place to visit in Stockholm with kids!
+#2 – Skansen Open Air Museum – Awesome place to visit in Stockholm with kids!

 Why it’s awesome: Skansen Open Air Museum is one of the most interactive attractions in Stockholm.
 On the island of Djurgården and one of many attractions within the Royal Park, it was opened at the end of the 19th century to show what life was like in pre-industrial Sweden.

 There are events on throughout the year, so if the cool exhibitions at the museum aren’t enough for you, the events will have you covered!
 In summer, there are singing, dancing, and concerts, while Winter means festive Christmas Markets!

-One of the most incredible free things to do in Stockholm
+#3 – Stadsbiblioteket (Stockholm Public Library) – One of the most incredible free things to do in Stockholm

 Why it’s awesome: In a city with a fearsome reputation for being one of the most expensive in Europe (if not the world) any free activity is a bonus.
 One such activity is visiting the Stadsbiblioteket, or Stockholm’s Public Library.
 What makes the library so special?
 Well, the main rotunda of the building is an architectural marvel.
 It’s also packed with 360-degree shelves for books in over 100 languages.
 It’s a bookworm’s dream!

 What to do there: If you’ve got plenty of time to spare, why not take a book and spend the afternoon reading in this welcoming and peaceful setting.
 Even if you’re not into reading, it’s definitely worth adding a visit to the library to your Stockholm itinerary.

 #4 – The Royal Palace – A great place to see in Stockholm if you love architecture

-Why it’s awesome: So, the Royal Family’s living quarters aren’t open to the public but there’s still a large chunk of the Royal Palace you can visit and get to know Sweden’s history better!
+Why it’s awesome: So, the Royal Family’s living quarters aren’t open to the public but there’s still a large chunk of the Royal Palace you can visit and get to know Swedish history better!
 This incredible building is one of the most recognisable landmarks in Stockholm, as it’s one of the biggest palaces in Europe.
 It consists of 600 rooms set over 11 floors, built in the Baroque style.
 It’s a Stockholm must-see for those interested in architecture.

 The first is the treasury – packed with regalia from Swedish Royalty.
 The other two are the Tre Kronor Museum and the Gustav III Museum of Antiquities.
-One of the best Stockholm vacation ideas if you’re visiting through the summer is to take a detour to the Royal Chapel!
+One of the best Stockholm vacation ideas if you visit Stockholm in the summer is to take a detour to the Royal Chapel!

 #5 – Vasa Museum

 Less than one nautical mile from Stockholm on its maiden voyage, the boat capsized and sank.
 Although there were many salvage attempts, none were successful until 1961.
 Now, you can see the ship in all its glory at the Vasa Museum, one of the most popular attractions in Stockholm!

-What to do there: You don’t only see the painstakingly restored Vasa ship, but there are 10 other exhibitions at the museum.
+What to do there: You don’t only see the painstakingly restored Vasa ship at the Vasa Museum, but there are 10 other exhibitions at the museum.
 They deal with life on the ship (or what it was expected to be like – no-one ever really found out) and a film about the ship itself.